azat-co/practicalnode/chapter8/chapter8.md

 Create and open `code/ch8/rest-express/index.js,` which will be the main application file.

 First things first.
-Let&#39;s import our dependencies into the application:
+Let&#39;s import our dependencies into the application, that's in `index.js`:

 ```js
 const express = require('express')